Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 5 Post Test

 Strict scrutiny refers to

-B. a test used by the Supreme Court that places the burden of proof partially on the government and partially on the challengers to show that the law in question is unconstitutional.
+a test used by the Supreme Court that places the burden of proof on the government rather than on the challengers to show that the law in question is constitutional.

-C. a test used by the Supreme Court that places the burden of proof on the government rather than on the challengers to show that the law in question is constitutional.
+a test used by the Supreme Court that places the burden of proof partially on the government and partially on the challengers to show that the law in question is unconstitutional.

 Question #7